 As anyone who’s played Flashback knows: this is not an easy game.
 It’s all about timing and button-presses.
 Well, the correct button-presses, at the right time, because the situations demand it.
 The puzzles are sometimes complex, but are generally about acquiring something that will allow progress (false papers to get through a checkpoint, for example), and the “Death Tower” section of the game is a nice surprise (I won’t ruin it for you).

-Flashback is a classic on any system but this Megadrive version is arguably the best version ever made.
+Flashback is a classic on any system but this Megadrive original is arguably the best version ever made.
 It was described by US Gold at the time as “a CD-ROM game on a cartridge” and that is probably not too far from the truth.

 More: Flashback on Wikipedia

 Steam: Flashback on Steam

 GOG: Flashback on GOG.com